Aromatherapy for horses, just like humans, uses essential oils to promote relaxation and well-being.

 Aromatherapy for Horses

-CThe preparation is then massaged directly onto the horse, taking care not to apply the oils to broken skin or wounds.
-Preparations can also cause issues if the horse is left in direct sunlight
+The preparation is massaged directly onto the horse, taking care not to apply the oils to broken skin or wounds.
+Oils can also cause issues if the horse is left in direct sunlight.